Welcome back as we spend another day exploring machine embroidery with the Husqvarna Viking Designer Topaz 50.

 Trimming machine applique embroidery

 Here’s the stitch out of my snowman from yesterday.
 I’ll admit that I wasn’t completely happy with the stitch out.
 The embroidery stitches are just fine.
-But there are threads hanging off the snowman which aren’t appealing.
+But there are threads hanging off the snowman which isn’t appealing.
 There are a couple of reasons for this and that’s why I didn’t show you the finished project yesterday as I’m going to show you how to fix this today.

 This fuzziness can happen for two reasons.
 I didn’t trim the fabric away close enough to the outline stitching or the width of the satin stitch isn’t quite as wide as it can be to hide that raw edge.